eqcorrscan/EQcorrscan/README.md

 Or, for Mac users, this is available on Macports or other similar package managers.

-For Windows users, you should follow the instructions [here](http://docs.opencv.org/3.1.0/d5/de5/tutorial_py_setup_in_windows.html#gsc.tab=0), not that you need to copy the cv2.pyd file.
+For Windows users, you should follow the instructions [here](http://docs.opencv.org/3.1.0/d5/de5/tutorial_py_setup_in_windows.html#gsc.tab=0), note that you need to copy the cv2.pyd file.

 For those who want to run the GUIs (in very early development) you will need to install tk, on Windows and OSX this is usually pre-installed, on Linux you